thejagadeesh/Cyclistic-bike-share-analysis/README.md

 GROUP BY end_station_name
 ORDER BY COUNT(*) DESC;
 ```

--- Calculate the number of rides taken by each group in each month
+--count of rides taken by members for each month
 ```sql
 SELECT
     CASE month